LoSunny/steghide/README.md

 make
 ```

-Don't panic, when the build fails while executing `libtool`.
+Don't panic, when the build fails while executing libtool.
 Just type

 ```
 ./postmake.sh
 ```

-and, voilà!, `steghide` will be generated in the folder src.
+and, Heureka!, `steghide` will be generated in the folder src.